kristianmandrup/world-flags/README.md

 You can also see the [pictos-icons](https://github.com/kristianmandrup/pictos-icons)
 or [social_icons](https://github.com/kristianmandrup/social_icons) gems for other examples using this model.

-Also check out the [world-flag-packs](https://github.com/kristianmandrup/world-flag-packs) repo, that contains multiple flag packs ready for use with `world-flags`.
+Also check out the [world-flag-packs](https://github.com/kristianmandrup/world-flag-packs) repo, that contains multiple flag packs ready for use with `world-flags.

 ## Customizing Flag sprite size